sube-trifork/wsltorify/README.md

 See: [ArchWiki: Tor - Transparent Torification](https://wiki.archlinux.org/title/Tor#Transparent_Torification)

-**Before run kalitorify you should change at least the hostname and the MAC address:**
+**Before run wsltorify you should change at least the hostname and the MAC address:**

 [Setting the Hostname on Debian](https://debian-handbook.info/browse/stable/sect.hostname-name-service.html)